Vsein/Neohabit/README.md

 ## Features

-You can see the features dynamically on the [landing](https://vsein.github.io/neohabit).
+You can see the features overview with examples on the [landing](https://vsein.github.io/neohabit).
 The list below repeats its contents:

 - Intutive design for habits that happen more than once a day
 - Habits happen X times in Y days, where X and Y are positive integers
 - Ability to set targets, and change them on the go
 - Tracking numeric values and setting numeric targets

-- **Github/Anki-style heatmaps, with all the above features:**
+### Github/Anki-style heatmaps, with all the above features

 <div align="center">
   <picture>